Sessions Records Labels Search Tunes Covers Main FAQ

 The Second Evolution

-In the autumn of 1970 Davis's band underwent further substantial changes.
+In the autumn of 1970 Davis' band underwent further substantial changes.
 The musicians who took part in the "Tonight Show" in October 1970 were the following: Miles Davis, Gary Bartz, Keith Jarrett, Mike Henderson, Jack DeJohnette, Jim "Jumma Santos" Riley, and Airto Moreira.
-In this period, the figure of Mike Henderson, who remained in Miles's band until its dissolution in 1975, was important, above all because of his gift of rhythmic solidity.
+In this period, the figure of Mike Henderson, who remained in Miles' band until its dissolution in 1975, was important, above all because of his gift of rhythmic solidity.
 But the real forces of this band were Gary Bartz and Keith Jarrett.

 The new band had eliminated from their repertoire not only the standards but also the so-called "classic originals".
 The oldest pieces performed in concerts were "Directions" and "Sanctuary", while the rest of the repertoire consisted entirely of new compositions, made up of granite-like bass vamps based on rock rhythms and by a few thematic microphrases: